 I made the front page when San Francisco politician Scott Wiener launched anti-nudity legislation.

 I find it easy to be nude around most people, no matter whether I am among fellow nudists or am the only one.
 I have always had non-nudist friends who are comfortable if I am naked in social situations, and others who are not.
 I generally broach the subject early in a friendship.
 If a person reacts favorably I might disrobe on the spot or ask whether they would mind if I were naked during a future visit.
 This way, as a friendship develops, my nudity has already been established; I find it more difficult to introduce nudity once there is a pattern of always being clothed.
 My family knows I am a social and public nudist.
 They have seen a few published photos of me.
 My sister and cousins seem to have a “so what?” attitude, but they live thousands of miles away and I have not spent time naked around them as an adult.
 My aunt asks for vacation photos “from the waist up.”
 I would guesstimate that 95% of people in my life are aware of my nudism and perhaps 50% have seen me without clothes.
-I try to let my freak flag fly rather than stifling my true self in an attempt to appear “normal” …speaking of which, what could be more normal than a human body?
-We all have one, and there are few surprises among them.

 Pro-nudity rally.
 San Francisco, 2018.